MASTER OF DISGUISE

-An unusual side effect of the color changing torso is that Zartan's torso is molded into one piece instead of two halves.
-Ordinarily, the two halves of a G.I.Joe figure's torso is held together by a screw in the figure's back.
-However, the two halves of Zartan's torso are molded together.
+An unusual side effect of the color changing gimmick is that Zartan's torso is welded shut.
+Ordinarily, the two halves of a G.I.Joe figure's torso are held together by a screw in the figure's back.
+However, the two halves of Zartan's torso are sonic welded together.
 Removing the screw has no effect on the figure.

 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).